 Once your teen knows you know about their substance use or abuse, it is necessary to establish rules around drugs.
 If no rules are established, the risk for future substance abuse is too high and not worth taking.
 Set zero-tolerance boundaries and establish consequences for breaking rules.
 If rules are broken, you must enforce the consequence in order to train your teen’s behavior away from drug use.

-Investigate mental, emotional and physical health
+Investigate mental, emotional, and physical health

 To learn more about what to do when you find out your child is using drugs, reach out to our drug and alcohol abuse experts at United Recovery Project.
 Browse our recovery resources and programs if you think your teen can benefit from an integrative, intensive rehabilitation program.
+If you or a cherished one are enduring the effects of drug addiction, help is accessible.
+Call United Recovery Project, a full-service inpatient drug treatment center in South Florida, to converse to one of our caring representatives today at 1-888-699-9395.
+We recognize your discomfort and want to assist.